 Rabri here is again divine as bits of khurchan too gets added in it!

-Trivia: A box of Khurchan bought from this shop was gifted by Late.Shri.Atal Bihari Vajpayee (ex-Prime Minister of India) to his counterpart Nawaz Sharif from Pakistan, on the latter’s famous friendship bus-ride.
+Trivia: A box of Kuurchan bought from this shop was gifted by Late.Shri.Atal Bihari Vajpayee (ex-Prime Minister of India) to his counterpart Nawaz Sharif from Pakistan, on the latter’s famous friendship bus-ride.
 And, what was gifted in return by Pakistanis?
-Any guesses?
+The Kargil War!

-A little further is the famous Jung Bahadur Kachoriwala who doles out crispy Kachoris from his hole-in-the-wall shop.
+A little further is the famous Jung Bahadur Kachoriwala of Chandni Chowk, who doles out crispy Kachoris from his hole-in-the-wall shop.
 The accompaniment was too tangy and spicy even for a Hyderabadi like me who loves spicy food.
 Better to avoid the chopped green chillies for a more delectable experience.

 Tip: There is hardly any space to stand near this shop and relish the delicious snack.
 We did visit this place on a Saturday(the next week again), and with over-flowing sewage and the constant vehicular traffic, the experience was quite unpleasant.
 Maybe, the best option would be to get the Kachoris packed and eat at ease at a distance, later, if you are not visiting the place on a Sunday.